Ceviche de Atun Milpero

 Why we love it: You’d be right, kinda, about that Japan feeling; the Kizaki brothers, who own the two spots and have been setting the sushi standard in Denver since 1984, have another brother in Japan who sources the catch from one of the biggest fish markets.
 That sashimi on your plate?
 Swimming off the coast of Japan less than 24 hours ago.

 Time Out tip: Can’t get a reservation at one of the brothers’ sushi spots?
 Fret not.
 They also run a little brother restaurant, Ototo—look for more casual noodles and robata skewers along with the same fresh fish—across the street to round out the “Den Corner.”
-Plus, in April 2025, one of the brothers, Toshi, opened a fourth eatery, Kizaki (yep, just down the block), to showcase the “edomae” (old Tokyo) style of sushi offerings at an intimate nine-seat omakase counter.
+And if you really want to up your Japanese game, in April 2025, one of the brothers, Toshi, opened a fourth eatery, Kizaki (yep, just down the block), to showcase the “edomae” (old Tokyo) style of sushi offerings at an intimate nine-seat omakase counter.
+It took a mere five months to earn a Michelin star.

 Address: Sushi Den: 1487 S Pearl St.; Izakaya Den: 1487-A S Pearl St; Denver, CO 80210